Downs, Doubs among 4 must-start Week 9 fantasy football wide receivers - UPI.com

 Those who roster Brian Thomas Jr., D.K.
 Metcalf, Tee Higgins and other players dealing with injuries should monitor their status before plugging them into starting lineups.
 Players from the Pittsburgh Steelers and San Francisco 49ers, who are on bye, should be benched or potentially dropped.

-Wide receivers Stefan Diggs and Christian Kirk, who sustained season-ending injuries in Week 8, can be dropped.
+Wide receivers Stefon Diggs and Christian Kirk, who sustained season-ending injuries in Week 8, can be dropped.

 Players also will be removed from or adjusted within the rankings based on injuries.
+Players from Thursday's New York Jets and Houston Texans game also were removed from my rankings.
 My free agent targets article for Week 9 is available here.
+My Week 9 running back, tight end and quarterback rankings also are available.

 Josh Downs